Accessibility Tools

 Monument to the defenders of the country in 1809

-Cossack Cemetery (Peggetz)
+Cossack cemetery (Peggetz)

 The original construction cannot be dated.
 In 1983, the Cossack Cemetery in Peggetz was redesigned.
 There are around 300 victims in 29 graves due to the forced extradition of the Cossacks to Stalin by the English occupiers.